DenishaYP-creator/Credit_Risk_Analysis/README.md

 # Credit_Risk_Analysis

 ## Overview of the analysis:
 In this project, we the Scikit learn, imbalanced libraries, and a credit card dataset from LendingClub, a peer-to-peer lending services company to build, train and evaluate varios Machine Learning models.
-The ML techniques used in this project to solve for unbalanced risk classification in the LendingClub credit card dataset.
+The ML techniques used in this project helped to solve for unbalanced risk classification in our LendingClub credit card dataset.

 **The deliverables for this Challenge are as follows:**
 - Deliverable 1: Use Resampling Models to Predict Credit Risk (File Upload credit_risk_resampling.ipynb file)